kylerbrown/bark/specification.md

 These data shall be represented as arrays of scalar values, corresponding to the measurement during each sampling interval.
 The first
-dimension of the array must correspond to time, and the second to channels.
+dimension of the array must correspond to time, and the second to channels, i.e. the *rows* are samples and the *columns* are channels.

 For multi-channel files, samples are interleaved, so files should be written in C (or row-major) order.